herjy11/photo-syn/README.md

 ## Containerization

-For generality and also to ennable use of more recent python versions, I recommend using a docker container to run the code.
+For generality and also to enable use of more recent python versions, I recommend using a docker container to run the code.
 To do so, run the following command to build the relevant docker images:

 ```